Error: No feed found.

 Another oil that had an important position in the Greek area was the olive oil (especially that of Thassos), in the first type of Greek writing (linear B) we find information about it.
 It was used in the diet but mainly intended as a base for perfumes and body ointments, which may have had healing properties.
 Also suitable as a cleaning agent, like soap, but also as a preservative for various surfaces.
 The scene on a vase found in Berlin is well known, where a young man pours oil into his hand and then uses a special tool, the strainer, to clean himself.
 More than 60 medicinal uses are found in the Hippocratic codex.
 It seems that olive oil was particularly suitable for skin diseases.
 The Greeks put oil on their hair and probably also on their clothes.
 Plutarch mentions that olive oil gave shine to white clothes.

 The soap was not well known, although there are reports that it took its name in honor of the poetess Sappho as its possible origin is from the island of Lesvos.
 What is certain is that they added sodium and salts to the bath water.
-Thucydides mentions that olive oil, almond oil and walnut oil were added to the bath water that came from the Kallirroi spring.
+Thucydides mentions that olive oil, almond oil, and walnut oil were added to the bath water that came from the Kallirroi spring.
 Finally, around the wedding ceremony, a series of customs dictated fragrances for the body care of the groom and the bride.
-In Aristophanes we have a description of the grooming of the future groom Dikaiopolis.
-Baths with fragrant herbs, irises, daffodils, rhododendrons, lilies for body care, myrtle wreaths for the ceremony and scented fumes for the celebration environment.
-In conclusion, in ancient Greece, hygiene and medicine were two interrelated subjects, refer to the healing properties of plants with a balance between magic, pharmacology and beautification through various texts of primary importance such as Hippocrates, Theophrastus and Galen.
-After all, two of the basic principles of Hippocratic Medicine are “Let your medicine be your food and your food your medicine” and “Our body has the ability to heal itself, the highest importance are: nutrition, movement, the environment , the way of life, the way of thinking”
+In Aristophanes, we have a description of the grooming of the future groom Dikaiopolis.
+Baths with fragrant herbs, irises, daffodils, rhododendrons, and lilies for body care, myrtle wreaths for the ceremony, and scented fumes for the celebration environment.
+In conclusion, in ancient Greece, hygiene and medicine were two interrelated subjects, referring to the healing properties of plants with a balance between magic, pharmacology, and beautification through various texts of primary importance such as Hippocrates, Theophrastus, and Galen.
+After all, two of the basic principles of Hippocratic Medicine are “Let your medicine be your food and your food your medicine” and “Our body has the ability to heal itself, the highest importance are: nutrition, movement, the environment, the way of life, the way of thinking”